innocenzi/laravel-vite/docs/guide/usage.md

 If you are working locally and the development server is not working, Laravel Vite will try to read the manifest instead.

+Note that **the development server** only serves assets, not your application.
+To access your application, you have to use a server, like Laravel Valet or `php artisan serve`.

 ## Entrypoints

 By default, scripts in `resources/scripts` are considered entrypoints, and will be included in Vite's configuration.
 To include them in your Blade files, you can use the [`@vite` directive](#directives).